hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - endpoint risks as company vulnerable: 1) malware; 2) expolit

+- Categories of attacks
+  - volume-based attacks: use high traffic to inundate the network bandwidth
+  - protocol attacks: focus on exploiting server resources
+  - application attacks: focus on web applications and are considered the most sophisticated and serious type of attacks

 - SQL injection
+  - inserting malicious commands into the database
   - occurred when asking a user for input
   - mitigate: 1) check parameters to ensure actual values; 2) use prepared statements amd parameterized queries